Return on Equity Definition

 - There are so many inputs to be fed.
 So if there is one error in the calculation, the whole thing would go wrong.
 Moreover, the source of information also needs to be reliable.
 The wrong calculation means a wrong interpretation.

-- Seasonal factors should also be taken into consideration in terms of calculating the ratios.
+- Seasonal factors should also be considered in terms of calculating the ratios.
 In the case of DuPont Analysis, the seasonal factors should be taken into account, which most of the time isn’t possible.